tedtoal/XPT2046_Touchscreen_TT/README.md

     if (!wasTouched) {
       // Get the touched point.
       TS_Point p = ts->getPoint();
-      // Map it to TFT display coordinates (x,y). int16_t x, y;
+      // Map it to display coordinates (x,y). int16_t x, y;
       ts_display->mapTStoDisplay(p.x, p.y, &x, &y);
-      // Here you can use (x,y) to either plot something at that position on the TFT
+      // Here you can use (x,y) to either plot something at that position on the
-      // or perhaps check to see if (x,y) lies within something you've displayed on
+      // display or perhaps check to see if (x,y) lies within something you've
-      // the screen, such as a button.
+      // displayed, such as a button.
     }
   } else {
     // Handle release of a touch here.